DSTLRY

-DSTLRY (pronounced "Distillery") is an independent creator-owned American comic book publisher founded in May 2023.
-It was founded by David Steinberger and Chip Mosher.
+DSTLRY (stylized DSTLRY and pronounced "Distillery") is an independent creator-owned American comic book publisher founded in 2023 by David Steinberger and Chip Mosher.

-DSTLRY publishes original comics, graphic novels, and merchandise that are intended to cater to both collectors of physical and digital content.
-Digital issues go on sale for a week, in which fans are able to buy comics directly from the company, after which owners are able to buy and sell comics on DSTLRY's secondary market.
+DSTLRY releases miniseries, usually with three or four issues.
+The single issues are 48-page, magazine-sized, and perfect bound.
+Once a series is completed, it will be released in a hardcover collection.
+Additionally, DSTLRY produces merchandize such as card games, soundtracks and vinyl figures.

 History

 David Steinberger, the co-founder and former chief executive officer of comiXology and Chip Mosher, the former head of content at comiXology, announced DSTLRY on April 13, 2023, in The New York Times.

 David Steinberger said that DSTLRY will focus on ethics, creator empowerment, and equity.
 Along with up-front participation by the founding creators, DSTLRY sets aside an additional 3% of company equity to be distributed among the creators who have projects released within the first three years.
 This equity will be distributed based on performance of titles.

 As reported by Forbes, David Steinberger stated, "One of the biggest things that made comiXology successful was our understanding of the industry pain points.
 Obviously we want to correct the situation with creator rights by giving them real equity and ownership.
 If they contribute to the success of our brand, they get to benefit from that.
 When you align the interests of the creator and the publisher, we all share in the rewards."
-Further more Steinberger continued, "We want to avoid all the scams and issues associated with crypto, so there are no wallets, no NFTs, no cryptocurrency components.
+Furthermore Steinberger continued, "We want to avoid all the scams and issues associated with crypto, so there are no wallets, no NFTs, no cryptocurrency components.
 At the same time, we recognize that collectability is a fundamental part of the comics community.
 When we did straight digital distribution, we were only able to get about 15% of the total market.
 With DSTLRY, rather than fighting against the collector aspect, we are playing into it."

+In July 2024, DSTLRY left their distributor Lunar Distribution to sign a multi-year exclusive deal with Diamond Comic Distributors.
+However, Diamond filed for bankruptcy in January 2025.
+The shift to another new distributor in July 2025, this time Penguin Random House, resulted in massive delays and cancellations to the scheduled books.